-These 10 Small Appliances With Thousands of Amazon Reviews Make Great Graduation Gifts - E!
+These Top-Rated Small Appliances From Amazon Are Great Graduation Gifts for the Class of 2024 - E!
 Online

 Dash Deluxe Mini Waffle Maker

 Chances are you've seen this cute little waffle maker everywhere.
 But it's not only adorable, it also works really well according to Amazon shoppers.
-In fact, it has over 163,000 five-star reviews!
 As one reviewer wrote, "I had no idea what a small waffle maker could do for my life."
 This is sure to delight the graduate in your life.

 Dash Mini Rice Cooker